Fender Noiseless Pickups

-Pre-Fender Noiseless
+Pre-Fender Brand Noiseless

 From 1987 to 1998 Fender used Lace Sensor pickups on its Strat Plus model Stratocaster.
 Lace Sensors are an innovative design of pickups using a unique radiant field barrier system that surrounds both the coil and magnets, eliminating annoying 60 cycle hum.
 The patented Lace Micro Matrix Combs replace traditional bobbins, yielding a wider tonal range and better string balance than traditional pickups.
 Lace Sensors were also configured on some Fender models as Dually pickups (two adjacent single coils operating as a quasi-humbucking pickup).
 Lace Sensor pickups are still available from Lace Music Products with many more variations than offered on Fender guitars.
-The pickups installed on Strat Plus guitars display “Fender Lace Sensor” on the cover.
-Later “post-Fender” versions sold by the Lace Music Co. have "Lace Sensor" embossed on the cover.
+The pickups installed on Strat Plus guitars display "Fender Lace Sensor" on the cover.
+Later "post-Fender" versions sold by the Lace Music Co. have "Lace Sensor" embossed on the cover.
 The Gold Lace Sensor model was the pickup of choice for years by Jeff Beck, Eric Clapton, and Buddy Guy on their Signature Series Stratocasters.
-The Strat Plus Standard uses three Gold Lace pickups, but other varieties of Lace Sensor pickups were use by Fender on different models of the Strat Plus.
+The Strat Plus Standard uses three Gold Lace pickups, but other varieties of Lace Sensor pickups were used by Fender on different models of the Strat Plus.